Factbox: Saudi Arabia's $19 billion private sector stimulus package

 -- 5 billion riyals of export financing

--- 800 million riyals to boost the capital of Kafalah, a programme which lends to small and medium-sized enterprises (SMEs)
+-- 800 million riyals to boost the capital of Kafalah, a program which lends to small and medium-sized enterprises (SMEs)

 -- 1.6 billion riyals of indirect financing to SMEs